cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Rules

-• Any enters-the-battlefield abilities of the copied creature will trigger when Sakashima enters the battlefield.
-Any "as [this creature] enters the battlefield" or "[this creature] enters the battlefield with" abilities of the chosen creature will also work.
+• Any enters-the-battlefield abilities of the copied permanent will trigger when Sakashima's Protege enters the battlefield.
+Any "as [this permanent] enters the battlefield" or "[this permanent] enters the battlefield with" abilities of the chosen permanent will also work.

-• If Sakashima somehow enters the battlefield at the same time as another creature, it can't become a copy of that creature.
-You may choose only a creature that's already on the battlefield.
+• If Sakashima's Protege somehow enters the battlefield at the same time as another creature, it can't become a copy of that creature.
+You may choose only a creature that's already on the battlefield and entered the battlefield this turn.

-• If the chosen creature is a token, Sakashima copies the original characteristics of that token as stated by the effect that put that token onto the battlefield.
-Sakashima doesn't become a token in this case.
+• If the chosen permanent is a token, Sakashima's Protege copies the original characteristics of that token as stated by the effect that put that token onto the battlefield.
+Sakashima's Protege doesn't become a token in this case.

-• If the chosen creature is copying something else, then Sakashima enters the battlefield as whatever the chosen creature copied.
+• If the chosen permanent is copying something else (for example, if the chosen permanent is another Sakashima's Protege), then Sakashima's Protege enters the battlefield as whatever the chosen permanent copied.

-• Sakashima of a Thousand Faces copies exactly what was printed on the original creature (unless that creature is copying something else or is a token; see below), except that it also has Sakashima's other abilities.
-It doesn't copy whether that creature is tapped or untapped, whether it has any counters on it or any Auras and Equipment attached to it, or any non-copy effects that have changed its power, toughness, types, color, or so on.
-Most notably, if it copies a creature that's not normally a creature, it won't be a creature.
+• Sakashima's Protege copies exactly what was printed on the original permanent (unless that permanent is copying something else or is a token; see below).
+It doesn't copy whether that permanent is tapped or untapped, whether it has any counters on it or any Auras and Equipment attached to it, or any non-copy effects that have changed its power, toughness, types, color, or so on.

 • Prices